akpg02/services-mfes/README.md

 #### In Development:

-- Run all microservices at once:
+- Run all microfrontends at once:
   At root, execute the following command `npm run dev`
 - Run individual microfrontends: Refer to each microfrontend README file for further instructions.